 TOXICOLOGY EVIDENCE/SPECIMEN SUBMISSION:

 The Forensic Science Division (FSD) provides kits for the collection and submission of specimens for toxicological analyses.
-These kits contain all the materials, forms, and seals necessary for proper collection and submission.
+These kits contain all the materials and seals necessary for proper collection and submission.
 There are detailed instructions in each kit.
 There are separate kits for blood and urine.
 These kits are in full compliance with all requirements of the US Postal Service and express carriers for the shipment of biological specimens.
-The kits may be mailed, sent by carrier, or hand delivered to the FSD.
+The kits may be mailed in appropriate packaging, sent by courier, or hand delivered to the FSD.
 There is a clearly marked drop box located in the Washoe County Sheriff's Office breath room.
 Kits may be placed in this drop box or in an evidence locker.
 It is not necessary to complete any additional submission forms when a toxicology kit is used.
-When performing a collection please pay special attention to the following:

 Toxicology samples will be retained for a minimum of 13 months before being destroyed.
 If it is necessary for a sample to be retained beyond this period, a written request must be submitted.